-When someone makes a racist remark it can be so shocking that you don’ know what to say, but you want to let the person know that it is not OK.
+When someone makes a racist remark, it can be so shocking that you don’t know what to say, but you want to let the person know that their racist remarks are not OK.
 If you personally disagree with what’s being said, you need to speak up and say something.
 If you don’t say anything at all, the person may think your silence means you agree with their racist sentiments.

 Here are a few things you can say to let the person know their disrespectful attitude is not acceptable.

 Vote for the best comeback to let people know that racist comments are not OK